Self-Learning Symmetric Multi-view Probabilistic Clustering: Methodology

 \subsection{Self-Learning Probability Function}

 Eq. (\ref{equ:p_bayesian_new}) defines the decomposition form and the probability function $P(e_{ij}=1|w^{(m)}_{ij})$ for each view needs to be estimated.
 A simple way to estimate the probability function is using isotonic regression to fit the pairwise relationship between samples based on pseudo labels (pseudo labels can be generated on each view by a simple clustering algorithm, such as K-means).
 The performance of the MVC task depends on the quality of the generated pseudo labels.
 Besides, this simple approach estimates the probability function on each single view, overlooking the important consistent information across multiple views.
 Thus, to fully dig out the consistency information from multiple views in an unsupervised manner, we propose a self-learning probability function to learn the $P(e_{ij}=1|w^{(m)}_{ij})$ from the aspect of consistency in single-view, cross-view and multi-view without any prior knowledge and hyper-parameters.
 Fig. \ref{fig:selflearning} illustrates the detailed learning process of the proposed self-learning probability function.
+And, this section is structured as follows: (1) In Section \ref{sec:sub_function1}, we first introduce the motivation behind the self-learning probability function and provide the definition of consistency.
+(2) Section \ref{sec:sub_function2} presents the definitions of multiple probability functions that need to be used in consistency learning defined in the first step.
+(3) In Section \ref{sec:sub_function3}, we finally design the objective function to learn each view's individual distribution based on the definitions of consistency and multiple probability functions.